 - You are currently employed in “stop-gap” employment.
 Stop gap employment is employment that is less than your usual salary and is work you have accepted to make ends meet until you can find a better job.

-To qualify you must be enrolled in an approved college credit professional-technical program.
-Transfer Degree programs are not eligible.
+To qualify you must be enrolled in an approved college credit Professional/Technical program.
+Worker Retraining provides:

 - Tuition assistance